renonesopocaj/bandit-decentralized-learning/README.md

   communication, and how does this depend on heterogeneity?
 - **Q2** Does the converged sampling distribution recover the latent cluster structure of the partition?
 - **Q3** Which reward signal best drives the bandit, and does decreasing realized regret correspond to better learning?
+- **Q4** How does discounting reposition a sampler on the personalization--generalization front?

 ## 2. Repository structure